limkokhole/diffhttp/README.md

 ## Brief ##

-This extension capture network traffic, and then diff the current entry (URL/Post data/Sent Headers/Received Headers) with the previous CLOSEST MATCH entries if meet "The Rules".
+This extension capture network traffic in developer tools Diff HTTP tab, and then diff the current entry (URL/Post data/Sent Headers/Received Headers) with the previous CLOSEST MATCH entries if meet "The Rules".
 The first entry will alwasy marked as [New] since no previous entry.
 The second entry and the following may mark as any of [New]/[Diff]/[Same] after it meets the rule and diff.

 Note that the Post data and headers are choosen depends on it's URL.